Zygote Intrafallopian Transfer -ZIFT- in San Antonio Texas

 The reduced time the fertilized egg spends outside the body decreases the amount of stress on the embryo, increasing embryo quality.
 Higher embryo quality improves the likelihood of implantation.
 This was more significant in the past when laboratory conditions were less optimal.

-Dr. Susan Hudson at Fertility Institute of Texas specializes in fertility treatments for couples who are having difficulty achieving a pregnancy.
+Dr. Susan Hudson at Texas Fertility Center of New Braunfels specializes in fertility treatments for couples who are having difficulty achieving a pregnancy.
 Dr. Hudson sees and treats infertility patients from San Antonio, New Braunfels and throughout South Central Texas.
-Take the first step – call Fertility Institute of Texas today to schedule your personal consultation.
+Take the first step – call Texas Fertility Center of New Braunfels today to schedule your personal consultation.

 New Braunfels 830.608.8004